 Increasing Organizational Capacity to Support Undocumented Youth

 The UndocuScholars Projects support collaborative research between researchers andorganizations that provide services to undocumented youth in higher education.
 The goals of this strand of project are: to establish formal relationships between researchers and organizations, 2) help organizations strengthen their research capacity and establish a culture of inquiry that will improve their use of research to inform their work, and 3) help researchers think about their own work in the context of real world problems in order to promote more applied and actionable research.
-This year UndocuScholars has collaborated with three partnerships to support their efforts in supporting undocumented youth, this project is comprised of three partnerships:
+This year UndocuScholars has collaborated with multiple partnerships to support their efforts in supporting undocumented youth, this project is comprised of the following partnerships:

 “The CSU UndocuServices Project” (CUSP)